Juwan23D/Accenture-project/README.md

 Understand your global market and what current trends are popular in each country.
 Brazil may command a surge of positive reactions to the food category for pancakes around Shrove Day in February.

+You could also look to form partnerships with other notable brands who have a heavy presence in your content categories such as National Geographic for animals and science, Amazon for technology,and Daves Killer Bread for healthy eating with food.